 Typically, flames coming from a furnace are color blue.
 If you see a yellow flame from your furnace, contact your furnace repair technician immediately because it’s a sign that carbon monoxide is leaking from the heat exchangers.
 This gas is highly toxic and could pose a health risk to you and your family.

 Odd noises coming from your furnace.

 Furnaces in good condition shouldn’t make any odd noises when turned on.
 If you hear noises getting louder and becoming excessive, it means that your furnace is working too hard to heat your home.
-Have a professional inspect your furnace and anticipate to replace it in the future.
+Have a professional inspect your furnace and anticipate replacing it in the future.

 Lack of heating or heating unevenly.

 If you noticed that not all rooms are heated equally or there is a need to adjust your thermostat frequently, then your furnace may be the culprit.
 It may not be providing enough heat to provide you comfort inside, which will then lead you to consider that your furnace might be on the verge of dying, needing it to be replaced.